andreashandel/research-and-teaching-resources/Rdatacleaning_CheatSheet.md

 ###Resorting variables
-While usually it doesn't matter at which position which variable is, sometimes it's more convenient to for instance have the outcome
+While usually it doesn't matter at which position which variable is, sometimes it's more convenient to for instance have the outcome at the beginning.
+This can be done as follows:

 `newdat <- dat %>% select(outcome, everything() )`

+More general sorting/arranging can be done like this (if you don't have too many variables):

+`newdat <- dat %>% select(var1, var2, var3, var4, ... )`

 ###Remove variables